A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

 Radar is subject to a variety of noise, especially when deployed in arbitrary environments.
-Thermal noise, electronic imperfections, and varying target RCS cause signals to vary across the entire spectrum.
-If targets were simply assigned to the highest peaks in a radar spectrum we would admit a number of false alarms, or returns in the absence of a true target.
-A false alarm filter would be trivial given an omniscient probability distribution of false alarms, but the distribution of false alarms is subject to temporal changes with unknown parameters.
-As such, researchers have developed techniques to online estimate the distribution of false alarms in a radar scan.
+Thermal noise, electronic imperfections, and varying target RCS cause signals to vary across the frequency domain.
+The highest peaks in the frequency spectrum are thus a combination of true targets and false alarms.
+The distribution of false alarms is subject to temporal changes with unknown parameters, meaning a static false alarm filter such as threshold will admit false alarms.
+Researchers have developed techniques to online estimate the distribution of false alarms with these challenges in mind.

-One widely adopted estimator is the constant false alarm rate filter, which attempts to maintain a given probability of false alarm in the presence of non-uniform dynamic interference.
-CFAR filters in general compare a set of cells, often referred to as \ac{CUT}, to a leading and lagging window of other cells separated by guard cells, which may contain returns from the CUT cells that could bias results.
-A CUT cell set can be accepted or rejected based on whether it contains a value over a threshold developed based on the leading and lagging cell sets.
+One widely adopted estimator is the constant false alarm rate (CFAR) filter, which attempts to maintain a given probability of false alarms in the presence of non-uniform dynamic interference.
+The first of step is to divide a signal, such as the frequency domain plots generated after applying an FFT to the ADC samples from the radar, into discrete bins called cells.
+These cells can then be compared with a sliding window across the frequency bin domain.
+At the center of that window are the set of \ac{CUT}.
+The magnitude of the CUT is compared to the magnitude of leading and lagging training cells.
+Optionally, the training cells and CUT may be separated by guard cells, whose magnitudes may be influenced locally by the CUT.
+A CUT cell set can be accepted or rejected based on whether it contains a magnitude over a threshold developed based on the relative magnitude of training cell sets, excluding the guard cells.
+Figure \ref{fig:cfar} shows an example of three types of CFAR with cell-averaging CFAR \cite{finn1968adaptive} admitting one return, and ordered statistic \cite{rohling1983radar,rohling1985new} and censored CFAR \cite{rickard1977adaptive,ritcey1986performance} admitting two returns.
+In all cases the threshold for admitting returns varies across the frequency domain.
 In this way local noise is accounted for while still admitting high-power returns.
-Various types of CFAR algorithms can be used to determine how the thresholds are set and maintained including cell-averaging CFAR \cite{finn1968adaptive}, and ordered statistics based CFARs \cite{rohling1983radar,rohling1985new}.